MaxenceMax/SVG-XamarinForms/README.md

 ### You MUST :

-- Set Height and Width
+- Set Height or Width
 - Set Build Action to Embedded Resource for your svg files
 - Source to {Project}.{Folder}.{FileName}.{Extension}
 - Assembly to the assembly containing the file